doableware/djongo/docs/docs/home.md

 ---
 permalink: /
 layout: splash
-title: "Unified Database Query"
+title: "Multi Database Enabled Backends"
 excerpt:
-tagline: Deploy a Multi-DB Enabled Backend Server Instantly
+tagline: Simplify Multi Database Backend Development.
+Deploy Your Code On Our Preconfigured Backends Instantly.

 description: "Djongo is a smarter approach to database querying.
 It maps python objects to MongoDB documents.
 It can be used with both relational and non-relational databases."

 classes:
     - feature-page
+    - banner-page
     - l-splash-full

 header: